Developed in collaboration with Dr. Dan Pomeroy, manager of MIT’s International Policy Lab.

 - Simplify data labels by removing generic gridlines and other visual clutter.

 - Instead add emphasis to key points only using colors, arrows, or labels.

 - All axes on graphs should be labeled and titled and units should be indicated in parentheses, e.g., “Revenues ($M)”.
 Only use 3-5 tick marks with labels on each axis.
-These labels should be only numbers, sine you have already included units in the axis label.
+These labels should be only numbers, since you have already included units in the axis label.

-- Leave whitespace on your slide.
+- Leave white space on your slide.
 A dense slide is hard to read.
 A spacious slide will have less information, but your reader will understand more of it.